 Tinnitus affects at least 45 million people in the United States of America, according to the Centers for Disease Control (otherwise known as the CDC).
 Tinnitus is a condition that is related to hearing loss, especially in older adults, and it can be caused by exposure to loud sounds and by injury, such as a head-on collision during an athletic event.
-People with tinnitus perceive a persistent ringing in their ears that only they can hear.
+People perceive a persistent ringing in their ears that only they can hear.
 There are in fact other sounds that are linked to tinnitus.
 They include sounds such as buzzing, clicking, hissing, and whistling.
 These sounds, sometimes called “phantom sounds,” can have a range of pitches (from low to high) and can occur in one or both ears.

 Some people find that their symptoms get worse in the evenings and at night, often right before they go to sleep when there are fewer other sounds that might mask the ringing.
 It can be unpredictable, coming and going without warning.
 Nearly one-third of those forty-five million Americans find their tinnitus so debilitating that they seek treatment attention in the hopes of soothing their symptoms and finding relief.